 A good way to start is to write about ten articles.
 Do not post them yet.
 Have an article or two for every category and subcategory.
 This will be helpful for a couple of reasons.

-The first benefit is that you will get used to writing.
-At first, you might find it difficult to write content.
+The first advantage is that you will get used to writing.
+At first, you might find it challenging to write content.
 Once you do it a few times you will start to find your voice.
 A valuable tip is to be you.
 Write as if you were talking to your spouse or friend.

 If you are not consistent on your postings you will find that people will start to forget about you.
 Your goal is to gain a following not to lose a following.